List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Related Work

 \section{Related Work}

-First, let us discuss the computational complexities of the coloring problems for general graphs and for the graph classes that are of interest in this paper.

-{\sc $k$-col} is polynomial-time solvable when $k=1$ or $2$ \cite{lovasz} and NP-complete for $k\geq3$ \cite {vizing}. \likcol\ is a generalization of {\sc $k$-col}, and hence it is also NP-complete for $k\geq 3$.
-The list coloring problem has been proved to be NP-complete for general graphs \cite{karp}.
-When it is restricted to perfect graphs and its subclasses, the list coloring problem is still NP-complete in many cases such as for bipartite graphs \cite{kubale} and interval graphs \cite{biro}.
-On the other hand, it is polynomially solvable for trees, complete graphs and graphs of bounded treewidth \cite{jansen}.

-Kratochvil and Tuza have shown that the list coloring problem is polynomial-time solvable for graphs of maximum degree $2$ \cite{jkratochvil}.
-They also showed that list coloring on planar bipartite graphs of maximum degree $3$ is NP-complete even if the size of each list is at most three \cite{jkratochvil}.

-The problems {\sc $k$-col}, {\sc Li $k$-col} and $k$-List Coloring are polynomial-time solvable if $k\le 2$ and NP-complete if $k\ge 3$ \cite{lovasz,vizing}. $3$-coloring has been proved to be NP-complete even for planar graphs of maximum degree~$4$ \cite{garey}. $k$–list coloring has been shown to be NP-complete for small values of $k$ for complete bipartite graphs and cographs by Jansen and Scheffler \cite{jansen}, as observed in \cite{golovach}.
-The $3$-list coloring problem is NP-complete even if the size of each list assigned to a vertex is at most three, which was shown by Kratochvil and Tuza \cite{jkratochvil}.
+Deciding whether a graph has a proper coloring with $k$ colors is polynomial-time solvable when $k=1$ or $2$ \cite{lovasz} and NP-complete for $k\geq3$ \cite {vizing}.
+As \likcol\ generalizes this problem, it is also NP-complete for $k\geq 3$.
+When the list coloring problem is restricted to perfect graphs and their subclasses, it is still NP-complete in many cases such as for bipartite graphs \cite{kubale} and interval graphs~\cite{biro}.
+On the other hand, it is polynomially solvable for trees and graphs of bounded treewidth \cite{jansen}.
+The problems {\sc Li $k$-col} and {\sc $k$-List Coloring} are polynomial-time solvable if $k\le 2$ and NP-complete if $k\ge 3$ \cite{lovasz,vizing}. {\sc $k$–list coloring} has been shown to be NP-complete for small values of $k$ for complete bipartite graphs and cographs by Jansen and Scheffler \cite{jansen}, as observed in \cite{golovach}.
+The {\sc $3$-List Coloring} problem is NP-complete even if each color occurs in the lists of at most three vertices in planar graphs with maximum degree three, as shown by Kratochvil and Tuza~\cite{jkratochvil}.